DATAPACT/Policy-Editor/docs/README.md

 ## **General Description**

 This repository contains a django app, which displays the Policy Editor reference UI.
-It allows a user to create and manage ODRL Policies.
+Allow user-friendly creation and maintenance of ODRL policies (including integration with domain specific ontologies).

 ## **Commercial Information**